codinganovel/backlang/readme.md

 - **Your IDE's syntax highlighting will have no idea what's happening**
 - **Code reviews will be... interesting**
 - **Debugging backwards code is exactly as fun as it sounds**
+- **The `run` command will actually execute your backwards code** - because apparently we've made this thing too convenient

 ---